 4. Check the grit size

-Every diamond cup wheel comes with a number that that showcases its characteristics.
-It represents the size of the specific abrasive grans that the wheel carries.
-To determine the grit size, you have to count the number of openings per linear inch.
+Every diamond cup wheel comes with a number that showcases its characteristics.
+It represents the size of the specific abrasive grains that the wheel carries.
+To determine the grit size, you must count the number of openings per linear inch.
 You will find this in the final screen size.
 Thus, the higher the number, the smaller the openings for grit passage.
 Coarse grains have numbers such as 10, 16, and 24.
 Coarse grain indicates that the size of the material the tool removed is large.
-Grit wheels range between 70, 100 and 180, and useful in making fine grit wheels.
-Also, they are ideal for fine finishes, tiny contact areas, and useful for materials with high brittleness.
+Grit wheels range between 70, 100, and 180 and are useful in making fine grit wheels.
+Also, they are ideal for fine finishes tiny contact areas and useful for materials with high brittleness.

-Figure 5: Set of Diamond Wheel of Different Diameters
+Figure 5: Set of Diamond Wheels of Different Diameters

 5. Know the different diamond cup wheel shapes

-Although all diamond cup wheels may look like they are straight when you view the picture, they come in a wide range of shapes.
-Some have a recessed center that enables them to fit into machines spindle flange assembly.
-Others include cylinder and dish wheel that also have different shapes.
-Wheels that have cutting faces on their sides are suitable for grinding the teeth of cutting tools.
+Although all diamond cup wheels may look straight when you view the picture, they come in a wide range of shapes.
+Some have a recessed center that can fit into machines’ spindle flange assembly.
+Others include cylinders and dish wheels that also have different shapes.
+Wheels with cutting faces on their sides are suitable for grinding the teeth of cutting tools.
 Also, it’s perfect for surfaces that are hard to reach.
-Some mounted wheels also come in a cone or plug shapes.
+Some mounted wheels also come in cone or plug shapes.
 They are suitable for off-hand and grinding jobs that require high precision.

 6. Go for the right bond

-You need the proper bond for your wheel to run efficiently.
-Bonds are materials that hold abrasive grains in place to prevent them from falling apart and run effectively.
-Bonds, like abrasive grains, also wears away with frequent use.
-The primary bonds that are in use in diamond cup wheels are vitrified, and organic bond.
+It would be best if you had the proper bond for your wheel to run efficiently.
+Bonds are materials that hold abrasive grains in place to prevent them from falling apart and running effectively.
+Bonds, like abrasive grains, also wear away with frequent use.
+The primary bonds that are in use in diamond cup wheels are vitrified and organic bonds.
 Each has its unique strengths and weaknesses.
 For instance, vitrified bonds are both hard and brittle.
 Also, they offer resistance to acid, oil, water, and temperature.

 Organic bonds exist in different forms, such as resinoid and rubber.
 Organic bonds are ideal for use in fabrication industries for diamonds and also for sharpening saws.